OrlandoQuintana/socketbenchmarking/README.md

 ## What You'll See

-- Blocking clients cause the server's Send-Q to grow into the megabytes.
+- Blocking clients cause the server's Send-Q to grow into the kilobytes.

 ![Blocking Clients](python-socket-benchmark/images/clients-3blocking.png)